arexbold/TripleBondChallenge/README.md

 # TripleBondChallenge
-A very difficult challenge that brings a roguelike experience in Pokemon HeartGold with a focus of using 3 Pokemon as a squad.
+A difficult challenge that brings a roguelike experience in Pokemon HeartGold with a focus of using 3 Pokemon as a squad.

-**CURRENTLY GOING THROUGH CLEANUP AND CHANGES FOR RELEASE PREP.
-THESE RULES ARE NOW INCORRECT, MISSING THINGS, AND A LITTLE MESSY FOR CURRENT PRE-RELEASE RUNNERS.
-SORRY.**

-**CURRENTLY IN PRE-RELEASE.
-NO RUNS ARE LEGITIMATE DUE TO POTENTIAL BUGS AND UNFINISHED RULES.**

-Please join Discord for bugs/feedback: [https://discord.gg/mg3G3VqVbf](https://discord.gg/mg3G3VqVbf) We're gonna need it! haha
+Please join the Discord for updates/feedback/help: [https://discord.gg/mg3G3VqVbf](https://discord.gg/mg3G3VqVbf)

 **Challenge by [Arex](https://twitch.tv/Arex)**

 Special thanks to the following: Kalaay and Yako for helping with changing hardcoded stuff including the EXP split.
 Fantafaust for HM QOL integration.
 AdAstra and Mixone for DSPRE and tools.
 PyroMike for the initial Intro Patch this was built on.
-All the wonderful people from Kingdom of DS Hacking.
+All the wonderful helpful people from Kingdom of DS Hacking.
 OnlySpaghettiCode, UTDZac, and Mixone for helping make the NDS tracker compatible with the challenge.
+Everyone from the Discord that helped test the early versions including Orin for playing an insane amount which really helped with data.

 ## **Core Rules**